intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

    .. tab:: Windows

-      Please run the following command with **administrator privilege in Anaconda Prompt**.
+      Please run the following command with **administrator privilege in Miniforge Prompt**.

       .. code-block:: bash